An exceptional educational experience for all

 Key People in School

-• The Personal Development Curriculum Lead is: Mr J Kennedy (Deputy Headteacher)
+• Personal Development Curriculum Lead: Mr J Kennedy, Assistant Headteacher

 Place2Be Mental Health & Wellbeing Support

-Belle Vue Girls' Academy is working in partnership with Place2Be, a children's mental health charity with over 25 years' experience working with pupils and families.
-Place2Be provide mental health support in schools through one-to-one and group counselling using tried and tested methods backed by research.
+We work in partnership with Place2Be, a children's mental health charity with over 25 years' experience working with young people and families.
+Place2Be provides mental health support in schools through one-to-one and group counselling using tried and tested methods backed by research.

-Our Place2Be Mental Health Practitioner is Diane Towns, who is based in school 3 days a week.
+Our Place2Be Mental Health Practitioner is Diane Towns.
+Diane is based in school 3 days a week.

 All students are offered the opportunity to speak to Diane about any worries or concerns they may have.
 Please read this letter that explains the service.